Triangles in randomly perturbed graphs: Introduction and main result

-This generalises and immediately implies Theorem~\ref{thm:zero}.
-We are not aware of similar results in the perturbed model, where large but not spanning structures are considered.
-Also, this can be viewed as a perturbed version of the result by Dirac on vertex-disjoint triangles in dense graphs (Theorem~\ref{thm:dirac}).
-Theorem~\ref{thm:main} is basically optimal in terms of the number of triangles, because given $1 \le m < n/3$, then $G=K_{m,n-m}$ has minimum degree $\delta(G)=m$, and there can be at most $m$ pairwise vertex-disjoint triangles using each at least one edge of $G$, and at most $O(\log^3 n)$ additional triangles solely coming from $G(n,p)$.
+This is a perturbed version of the result by Dirac on vertex-disjoint triangles in dense graphs (Theorem~\ref{thm:dirac}).
+We are not aware of other results in the randomly perturbed graph model that consider large but not spanning structures.

+Theorem~\ref{thm:main} is basically optimal in terms of the number of triangles, because given $1 \le m < n/3$, then $G=K_{m,n-m}$ has minimum degree $\delta(G)=m$, and there can be at most $m$ pairwise vertex-disjoint triangles using each at least one edge of $G$, and at most $O(\log^4 n)$ additional triangles solely coming from $G(n,p)$.
 The bound on $p$ is asymptotically optimal as it is in Theorem~\ref{thm:zero}, but we remark that when $m$ is `significantly smaller' than $n/3$, then already $p \ge C / n$ is sufficient to a.a.s.~find $m$ pairwise vertex-disjoint triangles in $K_{m,n-m} \cup G(n,p)$.
-We will get back to this in Section~\ref{sec:concluding}.
-We call $K_{m.n-m}$ the extremal graph.
+We call $K_{m,n-m}$ the extremal graph.
+See the concluding remarks (Section~\ref{sec:concluding}) for more details.

-In the next section we state a stability version (Theorem~\ref{thm:non-extremal}) of our main result, which gives a stronger statement under the assumption that $G$ is not `close'\footnote{Basically this is in edit distance, but in addition we require that no vertex can have a degree in $G$ that is much smaller than the corresponding degree in the extremal graph.
+In addition, we prove a stability version (Theorem~\ref{thm:non-extremal}) of our main result, which allows us to work with edge probability only $p=C/n$ for graphs $G$ that are not `close'\footnote{Basically this is in edit distance, but in addition we require that no vertex can have a degree in $G$ that is much smaller than the corresponding degree in the extremal graph.
 A precise condition is given in Definition~\ref{def:stability}.} to the extremal graph.

-Then we also state a result that deals with the remaining `extremal' cases (Theorem~\ref{thm:extremal}) and another theorem covering smaller degrees (Theorem~\ref{thm:sublinear}).
-Together these three theorems imply our main result (Theorem~\ref{thm:main}).
+We believe that the methods we introduce for proving our results are valuable for other questions concerning randomly perturbed graphs; we discuss some possible directions and open problems in Section~\ref{sec:concluding}.
+One important novel ingredient in our proofs is that we can find a triangle factor in a graph on three vertex sets $U, V, W$ of the same size, where $(V,U)$ and $(V,W)$ are super-regular pairs and between $U$ and $W$ we have random edges with probability $p \ge C \log n/n$ (see Lemma~\ref{lem:tripartite}).